New lab offers state of the art research on bugs and pests

-When the new University of Maine Cooperative Extension Diagnostic and Research Laboratory opens later this month, it will be among the most biosecure, technologically cutting edge and scientifically advanced laboratories in the state.
+When the new University of Maine Cooperative Extension Diagnostic and Research Laboratory in Orono opens later this month, it will be among the most biosecure, technologically cutting edge and scientifically advanced laboratories in the state.

 That’s a far cry from the cramped and outdated quarters the plant and animal Extension researchers and faculty currently call home.